gvwilson/thirdbit/_posts/2006/2006-02-22-python-javascript-and-boost.md

 that Javascript could be the dominant scripting language five years from now: it's sexy, it's (relatively) simple, and it's one of the two languages every programmer has to learn (the other being C).
-An easy way to wrap and call legacy C/C++ code---one that handles C++ objects and templates, rather than requiring programmers to pretend they're C functions---would be a big step toward this.  <a href="http://www.boost.org/libs/python/doc/index.html">Boost.Python</a>
+An easy way to wrap and call legacy C/C++ code—one that handles C++ objects and templates, rather than requiring programmers to pretend they're C functions—would be a big step toward this.  <a href="http://www.boost.org/libs/python/doc/index.html">Boost.Python</a>
 is the closest thing I've seen yet to a usable solution; if anyone out there wants to be rich, famous, and popular, Boost.Javascript is just begging to be created.</p>